-To ensure the urine is cleaned properly, make sure you use an enzymatic stain and odor remover.
+To ensure the urine is cleaned properly, make sure you use an enzymatic stain and odor eliminator.
 These contain enzymes that break down the uric acid and eliminate odors.

-For best results, the area should be saturated and the product allowed to work for a while before blotting.
+For best results, the area should be saturated, and the product should be allowed to work for a while before blotting.
 Repeat applications can be required for badly affected areas.

 If you can smell urine, but you’re not sure where your dog has had their accident, use an ultraviolet stain detection torch to locate the spot.
 When these are turned on, any urine patches show up in an obvious fluorescent color.